derrickholleman/thinkful-stuff/Project-_Local_Library-_Qualified_Assignment-Derrick_Holleman-Solution/docs/function-instructions.md

 The `getMostPopularAuthors()` function in `public/src/home.js` has two parameters, in the following order:

-- An array of books.
+- An array of book objects.
-- An array of authors.
+- An array of author objects.

 It returns an array containing five objects or fewer that represents the most popular authors whose books have been checked out the most.
 Popularity is represented by finding all of the books written by the author and then adding up the number of times those books have been borrowed.